ythirion/refactoring-journey/journey/6-dealing-with-generalization.md

 ## Extract Interface
 ### Code Smells
 {: .no_toc}
-* Multiple classes are using the same part of a class interface
+* Several classes are declaring the same behaviors or/and properties
-* Part of the interface in two classes is the same
+* Parts of several classes are the same

 ### Technique
 {: .no_toc}